 National Museum of American History curator Margaret Salazar-Porzio knows that women who shaped baseball history don't always get their due.
-She ensured women's stories are featured in the museum's new exhibition, ¡Pleibol!
+She ensured women's stories are featured in the museum's exhibition, ¡Pleibol!
 In the Barrios and the Big Leagues / En los barrios y las grandes ligas. ¡Pleibol! examines how generations of Latinos/as have helped make the game what it is today.

 Throughout the history of baseball, Latinas have given their time, talent, and funds to support the games and their communities.
 This support takes many forms.
 Women have cared for children while their loved ones played, cooked and sold concessions, and designed and sewn team uniforms.
 These key contributions have not always been recognized by baseball fans.